J.J. Spaun

 The first half of 2024 was about as bad as it could get for Spaun, as he missed 10 cuts in his first 15 events with zero top-25s.
 To his credit, he was able to turn things around following a three-week layoff in June to post four top-10s across the final 13 events.
 His iron play was the big reason for the turnaround - he gained strokes on approach in 10 of those starts with four tournaments of over a stroke gained per round.
 That's always been the best part of his game with his short game lagging behind.
 If he can start the year in better form, he's a solid bet to make the playoffs this year.
 Read Past Outlooks

-Spaun closed with a two-under 70 on Sunday at The Genesis Invitational to finish even-par and tied for 34th.
+Spaun carded a one-under 69 on Sunday at the Charles Schwab Challenge to finish seven-under and tied for sixth.

 ANALYSIS